parlough/site-www/src/effective-dart/style.md

 because newlines are significant inside the string and splitting the lines into shorter ones can alter the program.

-### DO use curly braces for all flow control statements {#do-use-curly-braces-for-all-flow-control-structures}
+### DO use curly braces for all flow control statements {:#do-use-curly-braces-for-all-flow-control-structures}

 {% include linter-rule-mention.md rule="curly_braces_in_flow_control_structures" %}